MichaelCurrin/emadmasroor.github.io/test3.md

 end
 ```

 It is straightforward to replace the first-order backwards Euler time-stepping scheme with a second-order backwards Euler scheme.
-The only difference is that an additional set of $\omega$'s needs to be stored, and the time-derivative terms in the matrix as well as the RHS need to be slightly modified.
+The only difference is that an additional set of $$\omega$$'s needs to be stored, and the time-derivative terms in the matrix as well as the RHS need to be slightly modified.
 The second-order backward scheme looks like this:

 $$
  \dot{\omega}^{n+1} \approx \frac{1.5 \omega^{n+1} - 2 \omega^n + 0.5 \omega^{n-1}}{\Delta t}